-South African Food: 25 Scrumptious Traditional Dishes
+South African Food: 25 Best Traditional South African Dishes

-25 Of The Most Scrumptious South African Food Classics
+25 Scrumptious Traditional South African Food Classics

 South African Dishes Bobotie

-The South African national dish Bobotie
+The South African national dish, Bobotie

-So what does a typical South African menu look like nowadays?
+So, what does a typical South African menu look like nowadays?

 Breakfasts Made in South Africa

-1. Vetkoek: a deep-fried bread, which, as the name suggests, is a legacy of the Dutch.
+1. Vetkoek: A deep-fried bread, which, as the name suggests, is a legacy of the Dutch.
 Despite being deep-fried, it’s not heavy or soaking in fat.
 Add ham & cheese or jams to the fried scrumptiousness and start your day with an explosion of flavors.

-3. Fruit salad: with or without yogurt, it’s a must at every breakfast table.
+3. Fruit salad: With or without yogurt, it’s a must at every breakfast table.
 Everything is locally grown, except for kiwis.
 Don’t even think of starting your day of exploration before eating a vitamin bomb made in South Africa.

-Mouth-watering South African Dishes
+Mouth-Watering South African Dishes

 South African Ostrich Salad